 Any shared items like bandanas will be laundered or sanitized before being used by another student.

 NOTE ON MASKS

 Adult Programs: We ask that all adult students bring a cloth facemask to class and use it when they are not able to be distanced at least 6 feet from others.

-Youth Programs: All youth students who are 5 years old and older should bring a cloth face mask to class as part of their gear.
+Youth Programs: All youth students should bring a cloth face mask to class as part of their gear.
 They will need to wear masks during sign-in and sign-out.
 They will not be required to wear masks the majority of the time at class.
 However there will be occasions when masks will be required, when inside communal bathrooms or during times of close idle interaction with others.
-Kids will be given the option to either space out to a safe distance or put a mask on.
+In most situations, kids will be given the option to either space out to a safe distance or put a mask on.

 Note: We will be following all local and state guidelines related to COVID-19 at all of our program locations and will alter our program policies as needed to ensure compliance with all guidelines, laws, and regulations.